 If you are planning to travel outside the US over the semester or summer breaks, please read this important information.

-If you are completing your program of study in December 2017, then it's time to consider applying for your Post Completion Practical Training permit.
-Apply through the International Center beginning on in October 2017.
+If you are completing your program of study in December 2018 then it's time to consider applying for your Post Completion Practical Training permit.
+Apply through the International Center beginning September 21, 2018.

 If you have recently changed your U.S. address or phone number, please contact the International Center with your new information.
 The U.S. Immigration Service requires that any new information be updated within ten days and Center staff will assist you.

 Whether it is for graduation or just a visit from your family or friends, the Center can help you with needed advice and documents.
 Here's how to do it.